 The program meets the requirements of this Key Element.
-The program provided evidence of identified Communities of Interest, and how it obtains formal and informal feedback from them, and described how they inform the program's mission, goals, and Student Learning Outcomes.
+The program provided evidence that Communities of Interests are identified and feedback is solicited.

 STANDARD II: COMMITMENT TO DIVERSITY AND INCLUSION

 Key Element II-A: Multiculturally-informed Education Approach

 The program has a multiculturally-informed educational approach that includes: